SurniaUlula/wpsso-schema-json-ld/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Updated the 'aggregateRating' and 'review' property hooks to limit their addition only to Google approved Schema types (see [Google's Review snippet structured data guidelines](thttps://developers.google.com/search/docs/data-types/review-snippet) for details).
+	* Updated the Schema 'aggregateRating' and 'review' property hooks to limit their addition only to Google approved Schema types (see [Google's Review snippet structured data guidelines](thttps://developers.google.com/search/docs/data-types/review-snippet) for details).
-		* The Schema standard includes the 'aggregateRating' and 'review' properties for these types:
+		* The Schema standard provides 'aggregateRating' and 'review' properties for these types:
 			* Brand
 			* CreativeWork
 			* Event
 			* Offer
 			* Organization
 			* Place
 			* Product
 			* Service
 		* Unfortunately, Google only supports the 'aggregateRating' and 'review' properties for these types:
 			* Book
 			* Course
 			* Event
 			* HowTo (includes the Recipe sub-type)
 			* LocalBusiness
 			* Movie
 			* Product
 			* SoftwareApplication
 		* And the 'review' property for these types:
 			* CreativeWorkSeason
 			* CreativeWorkSeries
 			* Episode
 			* Game
 			* MediaObject
 			* MusicPlaylist
 			* MusicRecording
 			* Organization
 * **Bugfixes**
 	* None.
 * **Developer Notes**